 radically changed by the life, teaching, and power of Christ.
 Paul's

 testimony in Philippians 3 is a profound example of this transformation.
+Avoid using theological terms that are foreign to your Muslim

 friend.
 But if you must use them, try to clarify their meanings and

-- Introduce your friend to your pastor and Invite him to worship
+underscore their implications for salvation.
+Introduce your friend to your pastor and Invite him to worship

 with you.
 Trust the Holy Spirit to bring the lost sheep into the fold.